lokithe5th/economic-attack-vectors/MarketMakers.md

 [There is a highly recommended article about AMMs here](https://medium.com/gammaswap-labs/uniswap-v2-a-constant-function-market-maker-78317ea6d4ac)

 The reserves of `x` and `y` are provided by users who are not using their `x` and `y` assets at the moment.
 By providing liquidity they create a pool of assets in the smart contract.
 Other users can then swap asset `x` for `y` at the rate determined by `k = xy`.
-Price discovery happens over time while swaps trend in one direction.
-But the initial supply of liquidity to the pool determins the swap price.
+Price discovery happens over time when swaps trend in one direction.
+But the initial supply of liquidity to the pool determines the swap price.
 The liquidity providers are rewarded for providing their assets by receiving fees from the swaps.
 This is similar to what banks do with customer money sitting in savings accounts.
 They take risks (trades, swaps, investments) with it and then reward you for providing capital with interest.

 This is a primitive in DeFi.